 The Ottoman influence can be seen everywhere – from religion to architecture, clothing to food.
 The same thing with the coffee.
 The turkish coffee, although spread all over the Balkan countries is most popular in Bosnia.
 Start your day in one of the many coffee shops in Ottoman style around the Old Town.

 Stroll around the Old City

 After you drank your morning coffee, it’s time for some Old Town exploration.
-Walk along the cobblecone streets and admire the old Ottoman architecture together with an Austro-Hungarian neoclassical houses.
-The charming streets are lined with the turkish cafes, restaurants and bazaar street shops which altogether make a vibrant oriental atmosphere.
+Walk along the cobblestone streets and admire the old Ottoman architecture together with an Austro-Hungarian neoclassical houses.
+The charming streets are lined with the Turkish cafes, restaurants and bazaar street shops which altogether make a vibrant oriental atmosphere.

 Pass over the Old bridge

 Pass over the Old Bridge, the most famous sight and the symbol of Mostar.
 Today the bridge is a reconstruction of the 16th-century Ottoman-style bridge which was destroyed during the Yugoslav war.
 It represents both the reminiscent of the Ottoman reign and the strength and suffering of the Balkan people.
 This UNESCO World Heritage structure is one of Europe’s finest examples of Islamic architecture.